 Another myth about grief is that it is best to suppress or ignore your feelings to move on.
 However, research has shown that ignoring or suppressing grief can prolong the grieving process (Stroebe, Gerritsen, & Stroebe, 2002).
 It is important to allow yourself to feel and express your grief, as this can be an important part of the healing process.

 Myth #3: The benefits of Grief Therapy only help with coping skills

 Grief therapy is often thought of as only necessary for those struggling to cope with their loss.
 However, grief therapy can be beneficial for anyone who is experiencing grief, regardless of whether or not they are having difficulty coping.
 Grief therapy can provide a safe and supportive space to process and work through the complex emotions associated with loss.

-Myth #4: Grief is Just Sadness & Anger
+Myth #4: Grief Supports Only Address Sadness & Anger

 Grief can bring about a wide range of emotions, including sadness, anger, guilt, and even happiness.
 It is not uncommon for people to feel a range of emotions during the grieving process, and it is important to allow yourself to experience and express these emotions as they arise.

 Benefits of Grief Therapy

 Grief therapy can be a helpful resource for those who are struggling with grief.
 It can provide a safe and supportive space to process and work through the complex emotions associated with loss.
 Some of the benefits of grief therapy include: